-- (1) Commission Payable refers to the reserve made for the payable variable remuneration to Professional Service Consultants for referred business throughout the fiscal year. - (2) Other liabilities include the reserve constituted for the cost of retrocession of the risk's surplus exceeding the company retention levels, to the retrocession market.
-It also includes claim payables and the payments that are going through the source identification process by the Company's operation department. - (3) Profit Sharing Commission liability refers to commissions payable from the Technical Revenue of those contracts which have been set under those considerations.
+- (i) Commissions Payable refers to the reserve made for the variable remuneration due to Professional Service Consultants for referred business throughout the fiscal year. - (ii) Other liabilities include the reserve constituted for the cost of retrocession of the risk surplus exceeding the Company's retention levels, to the retrocession market.
+It also includes claims payable and the payments that are going through the source identification process by the Company's operation department. - (iii) Profit Sharing Commission liability refers to commissions payable from the Technical Revenue of those contracts which have been set under those considerations.

-14. Unearned premiums and unearned commission income
+15 Unearned premiums and unearned commission income

-2023 2022

-\$ \$
+2024 \$ 2023 \$

-Unearned Premiums 62,086,276 34,519,228

-Unearned Commissions 9,243,295 4,110,485
+Unearned premiums Unearned commissions 59,522,021 9,070,593 62,086,276 9,243,295

-71,329,571 38,629,713
+68,592,614 71,329,571

-The Unearned Premiums represents the amount deposited by a reinsurer which is reassured and represents the unearned premiums at the close of a year, adopting earning procedure according to the way of risk distribution in time.
+The Unearned Premiums represents the amount deposited by a reinsurer and represents the unearned premiums at the close of a year, adopting earning procedure according to the way of risk distribution in time.
 The unearned commissions derive from the unearned premiums applying the same calculation principles.